Call us for advice on 07 3852 6800

 • What happens after the operation?

 Most people will stay in a hospital overnight.
 A drain is usually inserted into each side.
-You may leave hospital with the drains still in place.
+The drains are usually removed the following day prior to discharge from the hospital.
 You will be given a prescription for strong painkillers upon discharge from the hospital.
 You will be advised to wear a crop top for the first six weeks (day and night).
 I recommend that you plan a very quiet week immediately after your surgery and avoid driving for 2 weeks and vigorous exercise for 6 weeks.

 The stitches are dissolvable and therefore don’t need removing.
 You will be seen regularly after the operation at one week, two weeks, six weeks and six and 12 months.